-* Only the Balearic component is used (because there are problems with consistency regarding small treatment in other regions surveyed, but this does not affect the Balearic component for which small fish are virtually absent)
+* Only the Balearic component is used (because there are problems with consistency regarding patchy or low biomass inference in other regions surveyed)

 In order to initialize the spatial-seasonal operating model at a plausible distribution of vulnerable biomass, a so-called “master index” was derived.
 This index allows a standardized effort to be derived for the catch series of any fleet simplifying the estimation of fishing mortality rates (for more detail see SCRS/2019/XXX).
 The only role of the master index is to initialize the model and it effectively plays no role in the likelihood.